 Current Projects

 The Algiers Ferry Terminal Renovation Project will result in an updated ferry terminal in Algiers Point that meets the needs of transit riders and ferry operators, and benefits the Algiers community.
 A complementary project to replace the Algiers ferry barges will overlap with this project to improve operational reliability.
+The project is anticipated to be complete by the end of 2025.

 Visioning Phase